10 of the Best Things to Do at Xcaret

 1. Pink Flamingos and Macaws: More than just an Iconic Thing to Do at Xcaret

-As soon as I arrived at Xcaret, besides being greeted by the great staff and personnel at the gate, I was mesmerized by these majestic birds casually perched at the entrance; it seemed they were posing for pictures with their vibrant colors and loving all the tourist’s attention.
-The truth is, they are animals who live in captivity, some macaws are even born there, and Xcaret has a remarkable conservation program which helps increase the number of wild macaws in the region.
-Xcaret currently holds the Guiness Book of World Records for having a program that reintroduces the the most of an endangered species, red macaws, back into the wild.
+As soon as I arrived at Xcaret, besides being greeted by the great staff and personnel at the gate, I was mesmerized by these majestic birds casually perched at the entrance; it seemed they were posing for pictures with their vibrant colors and loving all the tourists’ attention.
+The truth is, they are animals who live in captivity; some macaws are even born there, and Xcaret has a remarkable conservation program that helps increase the number of wild macaws in the region.

-Secret event #1 that takes place everyday at exactly 10 am: you can actually walk with the flamingos in an unforgettable flamingo parade that exits from one of the restaurants, “La Isla”.
-All you need to do is arrive a 5 minutes before 10:00 am and ask the staff to let you walk with the flamingos all the way to the main Plaza.
-If you’re lucky, they’ll allow you to carry the flamingo bell which the flamingos follow as if they were trained animals!
-I didn’t get this chance to lead the pack of flamingos, but merely walking with them was such a nice experience that is still very vivid to me.
+Secret event #1 that takes place every day at exactly 10 am: you can actually walk with the flamingos in an unforgettable flamingo parade that exits one of the restaurants, “La Isla.”
+All you need to do is arrive 5 minutes before 10:00 am and ask the staff to let you walk with the flamingos all the way to the main Plaza.

 2. Jaguars and Pumas: Guardians of the Ancient World